vsiv16/flextype/README.md

 Once the FlexType extension and required dependencies are installed, follow the instructions below to start using the extension.

 1. In the VS Code editor, open a TypeScript or JavaScript project and select a specific source file of choice (.ts or .js)
-2. Open the Command Palette (using `View > Command Palette` or the appropriate keyboard shortcut)
+2. Open the VS Code Command Palette (using `View > Command Palette` or the appropriate keyboard shortcut)
 3. Select the command `FlexType: Suggest Types` to activate the extension
-4. Hover over a type permissive location in the source code to see a dialog with recommended types
+4. Hover over a type permissive location in the source code to see a dialog with recommended types from FlexType
     <!-- > Hover Dialog Anatomy: ![](images/FlexTypeHoverAnatomy.png) -->
     *FlexType Hover Dialog Anatomy:* ![](images/FlexTypeHoverAnatomy.png)